cybershoe/devday-mongo101-labs/docs/lab3/lab3-4.md

 ## Matching a single array element

-What if we wanted to find the customer with account numner `436090`?
+What if we wanted to find the customer with account number `436090`?

 1. Open Compass, if you haven't already done so, and navigate to the `customers` collection in the `sample_analytics` database.